Lamprichauns/lamp-os/README.md

 - For ESP32 you don't need to do anything else, for the ESP8266 add `Silicon Labs` to the list of `autoconnect_comport_manufacturers` in the global PyMakr config.
 - Now you can run the code on the arduino from within VScode, as well as REPL selected code, etc.

+## Notes

+ - To support slower boards like the ESP8266 we need to avoid some things:
+    - dynamic string interpolation (f"foo {bar}")
+    - threads (uasync works)

 ## Lamp creation

 To create a lamp, create `src/lamps/lampname.py` using `src/main.py` as a starting point.